Key Issues

 Nutrition

+Milk is a unique package of protein and 13 essential nutrients that provides unmatched nutritional benefits.
 Dairy foods such as milk, cheese and yogurt are at the foundation of healthy eating patterns.
-Dairy consumption helps Americans meet recommendations for calcium, vitamin D and potassium, three of the four under-consumed nutrients of public health concern.
-Dairy foods also make important contributions to the consumption of protein, magnesium, vitamin A and other nutrients in the U.S. diet.
-In all, milk is a unique package of 13 essential nutrients that together form an unmatched nutritional benefit.
+Dairy helps Americans meet recommendations for calcium, vitamin D and potassium, three of the four under-consumed nutrients of public health concern identified by the Dietary Guidelines for Americans.

-All age groups, beginning at age 4 and including nearly 80 percent of youth ages 9-13, fall short of meeting dairy intake recommendations.
-This gap between recommendations and reality, and its resulting negative health consequences, means more work is needed to encourage dairy consumption through expanded offerings and enhanced education.
-Meeting daily recommendations of dairy foods can help Americans close key nutrient gaps and contribute to healthier eating.
+Age groups beginning at age 4 and including nearly 80 percent of youth ages 9-13 fall short of meeting daily dairy intake recommendations.
+The gap between recommendations and reality, and its resulting negative health consequences, means federal policy needs to encourage dairy consumption through expanded offerings and enhanced education.
+Meeting daily dairy recommendations helps Americans close key nutrient gaps and contributes to healthier eating.

 Our Position

-NMPF supports federal nutrition programs that help feed Americans struggling with food security and access, including the Supplemental Nutrition Assistance Program (SNAP), the Child and Adult Care Food Program (CACFP), and the Women, Infants, and Children (WIC) Program, as well as enhancing these programs to combat hunger, meet the needs of Americans, and provide nutritious dairy products to program beneficiaries.
+NMPF supports federal nutrition programs that help feed Americans struggling with food security and access, including the National School Lunch program, the School Breakfast Program, Supplemental Nutrition Assistance Program (SNAP), the Child and Adult Care Food Program (CACFP), and the Women, Infants, and Children (WIC) Program.
+NMPF supports enhancing these programs to combat hunger, meet the nutritional needs of Americans, and provide nutritious dairy products to families that need them.

-NMPF also supports legislative efforts to expand school milk choices to give kids access to healthy, nutrient-dense options.
-These include the School Milk Nutrition Act, which would permit individual school districts to determine which milk varieties to offer their students consistent with the Dietary Guidelines for Americans, and the Whole Milk for Healthy Kids Act, which would allow both unflavored and flavored whole milk to be offered in school cafeterias.
+NMPF also supports legislative efforts to expand school milk choices to give kids access to healthy, nutrient-dense options that they love to consume.
+This includes the Whole Milk for Healthy Kids Act, which would allow both whole milk and reduced-fat milk to be offered in school cafeterias, in addition to the currently available low-fat and fat-free varieties.

 Key Points